anutzaa/etl-project-amdaris-2025/README.md

   - [Financial Data Analysis](#financial-data-analysis)

 ## Overview
-This ETL pipeline collects Bitcoin and Gold price data for multiple currencies, processes it, and stores it in a structured data warehouse.
-The system is designed to be efficient, maintainable, and scalable, with comprehensive logging at each stage of the process.
+The ETL pipeline collects Bitcoin and Gold price data for multiple currencies, processes it, and stores it in a data warehouse.

-Key features:
+**Key features:**

-- Extracts data from Bitcoin and Gold API
+- Extracts data from Bitcoin and Gold APIs
-- Transforms raw data into structured formats
+- Transforms raw data into structured formats in staging-area tables
 - Loads data into a **star-schema** data warehouse
 - Maintains audit trails through logging
-- Optimized to process only new or changed data
+- Optimized to load only new or changed data

 ## API & Data